-- "Bullying" means: - a.
-Conduct that occurs in a public school, on school district premises, in a district owned or leased school bus or school vehicle, or at any public school or school district sanctioned or sponsored activity or event and which: - (1) Is so severe, pervasive, or objectively offensive that it substantially interferes with the student's educational opportunities; - (2) Places the student in actual and reasonable fear of harm; - (3) Places the student in actual and reasonable fear of damage to property of the student; or - (4) Substantially disrupts the orderly operation of the public school; or - b.
-Conduct that is received by a student while the student is in a public school, on school district premises, in a district owned or leased school bus or school vehicle, or at any public school or school district sanctioned or sponsored activity or event and which: - (1) Is so severe, pervasive, or objectively offensive that it substantially interferes with the student's educational opportunities; - (2) Places the student in actual and reasonable fear of harm; - (3) Places the student in actual and reasonable fear of damage to property of the student; or - (4) Substantially disrupts the orderly operation of the public school. - "Conduct" includes the use of technology or other electronic media. - Protected classes are classifications/characteristics protected from discrimination by NDCC 14-02.4-01 and federal law.
-The following classes are protected: race, color, religion, sex, national origin, age, disability (physical or mental), and status with regard to marriage or public assistance. - School property or the term on-campus refers to all property owned or leased by the District, school buses and other vehicles, or any school district sponsored or school-sanctioned activity. - School-sanctioned activity is defined as an activity that: - a.
-Is not part of the district's curricular or extracurricular program; and - b.
-Is established by a sponsor to serve in the absence of a district program; and - c.
-Receives district support in multiple ways (i.e., not school facility use alone); and - d.
+- a.
+Conduct that occurs in a public school, on school District premises, in a District owned or leased school bus or school vehicle, or at any public school or school District sanctioned or sponsored activity or event and which: - (1) Is so severe, pervasive, or objectively offensive that it substantially interferes with the student's educational opportunities; - (2) Places the student in actual and reasonable fear of harm; - (3) Places the student in actual and reasonable fear of damage to property of the student; or - (4) Substantially disrupts the orderly operation of the public school; or - b.
+Conduct that is received by a student while the student is in a public school, on school District premises, in a District owned or leased school bus or school vehicle, or at any public school or school District sanctioned or sponsored activity or event and which: - (1) Is so severe, pervasive, or objectively offensive that it substantially interferes with the student's educational opportunities; - (2) Places the student in actual and reasonable fear of harm; - (3) Places the student in actual and reasonable fear of damage to property of the student; or - (4) Substantially disrupts the orderly operation of the public school. - "Conduct" includes the use of technology or other electronic media. - Protected statuses are defined in the District's Nondiscrimination and Anti-harassment policy (AAC). - School property or the term on-campus refers to all property owned or leased by the District, school buses and other vehicles, or any school district sponsored or school-sanctioned activity. - School-sanctioned activity is defined as an activity that: - a.
+Is not part of the District's curricular or extracurricular program; and - b.
+Is established by a sponsor to serve in the absence of a District program; and - c.
+Receives District support in multiple ways (i.e., not school facility use alone); and - d.
 Sponsors of the activity have agreed to comply with this policy; and - e.
-The District has officially recognized through board action as a school-sanctioned activity. - School-sponsored activity is an activity that the District has approved through policy or other board action for inclusion in the district's extracurricular program and is controlled and funded primarily by the District. - School staff shall include all employees of the Dickinson Public School District, school volunteers, and sponsors of school-sanctioned activities. - True threat is a statement that, in light of the circumstances, a reasonable person would perceive as a serious expression of intent to inflict harm.
+The District has officially recognized through board action as a school-sanctioned activity. - School-sponsored activity is an activity that the District has approved through policy or other board action for inclusion in the District's extracurricular program and is controlled and funded primarily by the District. - School staff shall include all employees of the Dickinson Public School District, school volunteers, and sponsors of school-sanctioned activities. - True threat is a statement that, in light of the circumstances, a reasonable person would perceive as a serious expression of intent to inflict harm.